TechnoMageKOMT/Programming_Notes/CSS/AdvancedCSSandSASS/General.md

 Tip: Also look at the perspective-origin property, which defines at which position the user is looking at the 3D object.

 When using this property include -moz-perspective to make sure Firefox browsers also supports the property.

+The lower the value the more dramatic the effect, so generally higher values (~ 1500px) gives the effect of a rotation towards the user (rotation around Y axis).
+It is really a matter of experimenting with different values until the desired effect is obtained.